MEMBER LOGIN l FREE REGISTRATION

 Ernest Hancock on Libertarianism and 'Living Free in an Unfree World'

 Introduction: Ernest Hancock is publisher of the online news, investigative reporting and opinion web portal www.FreedomsPhoenix.com that began in 2005 and hosts the radio show “Declare Your Independence with Ernest Hancock” that started in early 2003.
-Since 2001 Ernest Hancock and his www.FreedomSummit.com partner Marc Victor have promoted the cause of liberty by presenting “The Great Minds of the Modern Freedom Movement” to their friends and fellow truth seekers at an annual gathering in Phoenix, Arizona.
-Ernest Hancock and fellow activists in Arizona are the creators of and steady national influence in the Ron Paul r3VOLution logo/individual activism campaign that helps represent the next American Revolution… with LOV3.
+Since 2001 Ernest Hancock and his www.FreedomSummit.com partner Marc Victor have promoted the cause of liberty by presenting the “The Great Minds of the Modern Freedom Movement” to their friends and fellow truth seekers at an annual gathering in Phoenix, Arizona.
+Ernest Hancock and fellow activists in Arizona are the creators of and steady national influence in the Ron Paul r3VOLution logo/individual activism that helps represent the next American Revolution… with LOV3.

 Daily Bell: Give us some background on yourself.
 How did you become a libertarian?